 Together with the E-400 Olympus is introducing two matching zooms, covering 95%, maybe more, of the needs of users likely to buy this camera.
-Obviously, they can be used with any E-Series body (or with the Panasonic L1 or the upcoming Leica Digilux 3), and any Four-Thirds lens can be used with the E-400.
+Obviously, they can be used with any E-System body (or with the Panasonic L1 or the upcoming Leica Digilux 3), and any Four-Thirds lens can be used with the E-400.

-The two "kit" lenses sold for the previous E-Series models were covering together the focal length range from 14 to 150 mm (equivalent to 28-300 mm in the film SLR terms), but, most probably, Olympus felt that they were too large for the smaller, lighter E-400 body.
+The two "kit" lenses sold for the previous E-System models were covering together the focal length range from 14 to 150 mm (equivalent to 28-300 mm in the film SLR terms), but, most probably, Olympus felt that they were too large for the smaller, lighter E-400 body.
 In a somewhat surprising development, the new duo covers the same range, differing mostly in size and weight.

 Here they are, the new zooms compared to the older ones — which, I hope, will remain in production, as they should be slightly better optically (nothing comes free):

 |"New" standard zoom||14-42 mm||F/3.5-5.6||25 cm||66×61 mm||190 g||58 mm|